tmoer/tmoer.github.io/about.md

 permalink: /about/
 ---

-I am an Assistant Professor at Leiden University, The Netherlands.
-See: [https://thomasmoerland.nl](https://thomasmoerland.nl)
+I am an [Assistant Professor](https://thomasmoerland.nl) working on machine learning and reinforcement learning at Leiden University, The Netherlands.

-My blogging never really took off.
+As you see, my blogging plans never really took off.
 I hope to return here some day.